University Marketing & Communications Office

 St. Augustine

-Sixteen quality evaluations were also conducted during the period under review.
-In addition to the core work of the Unit, officers continued to support quality-related matters on the campuses, such as, the Campus Quality Management Teams (CQMT), the Quality Policy, Academic Quality Assurance Committees, and Accreditation activities when required.
-The QAU has also continued to contribute to continuous quality improvement through activities such as training, teaching, research, membership on University committees and public service.
+Fifteen Quality Evaluations were also conducted during the period under review.
+In addition to the core work of the Unit, Officers continue to support quality-related matters on the campuses, such as the Campus Quality Management Teams (CQMT), the Quality Policy, Academic Quality Assurance Committees, and Accreditation activities when required.
+The QAU has also continued to contribute to continuous quality improvement through activities such as training, teaching, research, membership on university committees and public service.

 The UWI Quality Policy

-All QAU officers continued work in support of the implementation of The UWI Quality Policy: Campus and Centre Quality Management Teams (C-QMTs) are functioning; all have met and there is a harmonized set of terms of reference, allowing for some contextual customization by campus.
-The SPOs and PO facilitated The Quality Policy Training Workshop at The UWI Five Islands Campus on December 6–7, 2021.
+All QAU Officers continued work in support of the implementation of The UWI Quality Policy: Campus and Centre Quality Management Teams (C-QMTs) are functioning; all are meeting periodically and there is a harmonized set of Terms of Reference.
+There is evidence during the reporting period that the CQMTs have sought to engage the Quality Policy Champions on pertinent matters arising at the campuses, and the QAU notes ongoing interest in further training for the QP Champions.

 The UWI Quality Week Celebrations